-Over-the-counter hearing aids available in US for fist time
+Over-the-counter hearing aids available in US for first time

 Latest Weather Blog

-Over-the-counter hearing aids available in US for fist time
+Over-the-counter hearing aids available in US for first time

 For the first time, hearing aids are available for purchase over the counter at retailers across the United States.